dackst/nayuta/notes.md

 If you want to do a actual, proper translation of this game yourself and you're like me and not smart enough to write your own tools or fix the existing ones, you might have to do something similar.

-  1. it does not occur if I simply do not run the script inserter, but obviously, that leaves me unable to insert any of my script changes.
+  1. the broken item messages do not occur if I simply do not run the provided script inserter, but obviously, that leaves me unable to insert any of my script changes.
 This seemed to indicate something was wrong the script inserter.
       * Switching to [Flame's earlier Python 2 script inserter](https://pastebin.com/vtVwq338) released in 2015 seemed to fix this, but it had its own problems.
 But looking through it, I noticed there was a special case that applied only to these particular problematic textboxes
       * changing a 1 to a 3 in for the `0xC1` entry in the dictionary defined in the beginning of the Python 3 inserter fixed #1 without introducing any other problems.
 The inserter in this repo should include this change.
-  2. copying `PSP_GAME/USRDIR/pack` folder from the 4.15 translation solved this for the `script` files.
+  2. Only Japanese text (no English): copying `PSP_GAME/USRDIR/pack` folder from the 4.15 translation solved the Japanese appearing for the `script` files.
 To me, this seemed to indicate something is wrong with the `copy_*.py` files.
 Along with copying your new files to the extracted ISO, they also are intended to modify the files in the `pack` folder so that your new files are read instead of a compressed Japanese version.
 This doesn't seem to actually be done for those files.
 At least, this isn't done successfully.
       * However, any changes made in `pc`, `foodarea` and `helplib` are still not reflected.
 I'm assuming, like with how I solved #1, the hardcoded offsets given in `textinsert.py` for these particular files are wrong somehow, but I'm not entirely sure how to fix it.
 Currently I'm stuck using the versions of these files originating from flame's fantranslation. `foodarea` and `pc` seem to be easily modifiable with a hex editor.
 Be sure to keep the two zero bytes in the middle if each name
-  3. Like with #2, I copied the files from the 4.15 ISO, in this case from `PSP_GAME/USRDIR/visual/event`.
+  3. Chapter titles: like with #2, I copied the files from the 4.15 ISO, in this case from `PSP_GAME/USRDIR/visual/event`.
 While other translated graphics are included with flame's tools, but for some reason the chapter start/end graphics aren't.
-  4. As noted above, not actually a problem with the tools
+  4. the correct objective text will be used if the story is continued to the next objective.
+It appears this is not at all the fault of the tools, and the text for the current objective is loaded directly from your savefile.
-  5. N/A
+  5. The Mishy issue was also not entirely the fault of the tools.
+For some reason, Mishy internal name (Michy) was exposed in `chr_names.tsv` as well as his name that is displayed above this textboxes (originally Michey).
+For comparison, Mensa was called "Mrs. Mensa" in the original translation, and has an internal name of "Mensa", but only appeared once in this file (as "Mrs. Mensa").
+Several variations of Cygna/Signa and Creha also appear, so just make sure you only change the right one?
-  6. I would usually be able to fix these by reformatting my English text to use an extra line in the text box.
+  6. Extra Japanese text (underneath my English): I would usually be able to fix these by reformatting my English text to use an extra line in the text box.
 However, I encountered this again for two lines when reading the message at the end of Volans' sidequest, but wasn't able to fix it this way.
 I found that opening mp_0115.bin in a hex editor and changing the first byte of the phantom line to 00 worked. (after the supposed last line, there'll be some non-zero bytes, then zeros, then some non-zero bytes.
 Zero out the first of the non-zero bytes after the zeros.
 [Example](https://i.imgur.com/aospeqr.png): Zero out the highlighted byte)

 ### other stuff